oracle/node-oracledb/doc/api.md

 *String outFormat* | Overrides *Oracledb* [`outFormat`](#propdboutformat)
 *Number prefetchRows* | Overrides *Oracledb* [`prefetchRows`](#propdbprefetchrows)
 *Boolean resultSet* | Determines whether query results should be returned as a [`ResultSet`](#resultsetclass) object or directly.
 The default is `false`.
-*Boolean stream* | If true, a the execute will return a readable stream and a callback should not be provided.

 <a name="propfetchinfo"></a> The description of `fetchInfo` follows: